-The majority of cruises here from the major cruise lines are 7 nights or longer.
-Most give their passengers the opportunity to view the amazing scenery of the Fjords as well as visit the small townships along the way to experience rural and coastal Norwegian life.
-Longer cruises go further north or combine visits to Iceland.
+The majority of cruises range from five to 14 nights or longer, and give guests the opportunity to view the amazing scenery of the Fjords as well as visit the small townships along the way, to experience rural and coastal Norwegian life.
+Longer cruises go further north or combine visits to Iceland and Greenland.

 Weather during the cruise season is mild to warm and the days are long and generally sunny.
 However in this latitude weather can change quickly and passengers should take note of the cruise line’s advice on what clothes to take.

 Please note, while cruise details and inclusions are accurate at time of loading they are subject to change due to changes in cruise line practices and policies.
 Please check details and inclusions at time of booking.